|

 sister, Amandine in 2006.

-Here's a nice photo of the kids a few years ago...Mom and Dad had won a
+Here's a nice photo of the kids some years ago...Mom and Dad had won a

 prize for the Beaujolais that year and here's little Pierre pouring wine